alecrimi/malaria_detection/README.md

-# Current advancement on our Malaria project
+# Current progress on our Malaria project
 The idea is to have a complete system for acquisition, detection and report of malaria cases

 ![Overview](https://github.com/alecrimi/malaria_detection/blob/master/overview.jpg)